Have you been eating the same diet for a long period of time? It might be time to re-evaluate your personal menu.

 Nutritional needs change as we age, so regular dietary adjustments are necessary to deal with these changes.
 The following guide to eating for your age provides essential tips to address specific dietary requirements at different stages of life.

-Teens: Developing good habits
+Developing good healthy eating habits for teens

 The teen years are an opportune time to establish healthy eating patterns and discourage bad habits.
 At this age interest in nutrition is largely driven by appearance, athletic performance and the influence of parents and peer groups.
 Teens who take part in family meals are more likely to meet their dietary needs and are less likely to engage in risky behaviour.